 Warning about Home Treatments for Corns

-When considering home remedies for treating corns, there are two things to avoid:
+When considering home remedies for treating corns, there are four things to avoid:

 1) Do not use blades to remove them because it may cause lacerations and infection.